inessmatos/CAA_P1/README.md

+## Data Analysis
+### 1. Data Description
+The chosen dataset concerns a data set related to waste classification.
+It is divided into images of waste classified by different categories, such as cardboard, glass, metal, paper, plastic, and trash.
+The dataset in question contains about 2,500 images in total, with each class having approximately 400 to 500 images.
+Table I shows the total number of images per category and an illustrative image of each class.
+It should also be noted that the images have different sizes but are generally small and of moderate resolution, which is common in simple image classification datasets.

+Table I

 ## References
 [1] I. Joshi, P. Dev and G. Geetha, "Garbage Classification Using Deep Learning," 2023 International Conference on Circuit Power and Computing Technologies (ICCPCT), Kollam, India, 2023, pp. 809-814, doi: 10.1109/ICCPCT58313.2023.10245133.
 [2] Eurostar, “Waste statistics”, Eurostat Statistics Explained, Apr.
 2024.
 [Online].
 Available: https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Waste_statistics